-Geography at NSJ - UKS2 Year Group (Cycle) Autumn Term 2 Spring Term 2 Summer Term 2 Year 5 (Cycle A) Climate Across Our World How does climate affect physical environments around the world?
-Areas of Geography: boundaries, cartography, climate, interdependence, physical geography Core Places: Yorkshire, The Arctic Circle, Brazil This project teaches children about climate zones and their interconnection with vegetation belts and biomes found around the world.
+Geography - UKS2 Year Group (Cycle) Autumn Spring Summer Climate Across Our World Sow, Grow and Farm Settlements and Land Use How does climate affect physical What affects farming around the world?
+What do land use and settlement look like in environments around the world? Ŭ our local area?
+Areas of Geography: Areas of Geography: Areas of Geography: boundaries, cartography, climate, boundaries, cartography, change, climate, boundaries, cartography, change, Year 5 interdependence, physical geography interdependence, physical geography, resources interdependence, resources, settlements (Cycle A) Core Places: Core Places: Core Places: Yorkshire, The Arctic Circle, Brazil Brazil Yorkshire This project teaches children about climate zones and their interconnection with vegetation belts and biomes found around the world.
 Children will study how climate affects the physical environments in Yorkshire, the Brazilian Rainforest and a region within the Arctic Circle.
-National Curriculum Links (see below): NCa.1, NCa.2, NCa.3, NCb.1, NCc.1ii, NCd.1 Sow, Grow and Farm What affects farming around the world?
-Areas of Geography: boundaries, cartography, change, climate, interdependence, physical geography, resources Core Places: Brazil Following an introduction to land use, this project teaches children about the features and characteristics of land use in agricultural regions across the world.
+National Curriculum Links (see below): NCa.1, NCa.2, NCa.3, NCb.1, NCc.1ii, NCd.1 2023/2024 Planning Link 2022/2023 Planning Link - Reference Only This project teaches children about the features and characteristics of different types of agriculture in regions across the world.
 Children look in detail at regions of North and South America, comparing these to Jersey in the UK and exploring the sustainability of farming in different regions.
-National Curriculum Links (see below): NCa.1, NCa.2, NCa.3, NCb.1, NCc.1i, NCc.1ii, NCd.1 Investigating our Country What different types of settlements are found in our local area?
-Areas of Geography: boundaries, cartography, change, interdependence, resources, settlements Core Places: Yorkshire This project teaches children to use a range of geographical skills, including map symbols, six-figure grid references and relative locations and distances using scales.
-Children develop an understanding of land use and settlement patterns, using the when carrying out a local fieldwork enquiry.
-National Curriculum Links (see below): NCa.2, NCc.1i, NCc.1ii, NCd.1, NCd.2, NCd.3 Year 6 (Cycle B) Migration Why do people migrate?
-Areas of Geography: boundaries, cartography, interdependence, movement, resources, settlements Core Places: Brazil This project teaches children about what migration is and the reasons behind it.
+National Curriculum Links (see below): NCa.1, NCa.2, NCa.3, NCb.1, NCc.1i, NCc.1ii, NCd.1 2023/2024 Planning Link 2022/2023 Planning Link - Reference Only This project teaches children to use a range of geographico skills, including map symbols, six-figure grid references and relative locations and distances using scales.
+Children develor an understanding of land use and settlement patterns, using the when carrying out a local fieldwork enquiry.
+National Curriculum Links (see below): NCa.2, NCc.1i, NCc.1ii, NCd.1, NCd.2, NCd.3 2023/2024 Planning Link 2022/2023 Planning Link - Reference Only Migration Frozen Kingdoms Human Impact Why do people migrate?
+What is life like in the polar regions?
+How are humans impacting our rainforest regions?
+Areas of Geography: Areas of Geography: Areas of Geography: boundaries, cartography, interdependence, boundaries, cartography, change, climate, boundaries, cartography, change, climate, Year 6 movement, resources, settlements physical geography, resources interdependence, physical geography, resourc (Cycle B) Core Places: Core Places: Core Places: Brazil The Arctic Circle Brazil This project teaches children about what migration is and the reasons behind it.
 They will explore different types of migration, focusing on urbanisation.
 Children will use Brazil as a case study to explore how people's lives compare in different types of settlements.
-National Curriculum Links (see below): NCa.1, NCa.2, NCb.1, NCc.1ii, NCd.1 Frozen Kingdoms What are the geographical features of polar regions?
-Areas of Geography: boundaries, cartography, change, climate, physical geography, resources Core Places: The Arctic Circle This project teaches children about the characteristics and features of polar regions, including the North and South Poles.
+National Curriculum Links (see below): This project teaches children about the characteristics and features of polar regions, including the North and South Poles.
 Children use their knowledge of features of the Earth and lines of latitude and longitude to support their study into polar climate, oceans and landscapes.
-National Curriculum Links (see below): NCa.1, NCa.3, NCc.1i, NCd.1 Human Impact How are humans impacting our rainforest regions?
-Areas of Geography: boundaries, cartography, change, climate, interdependence, physical geography, resource Core Places: Brazil This project develops children's understanding of the tropical regions, focusing this term on the Amazon rainforest.
-Children study climate change and its impact before looking at how indigenous people and wildlife are affected by the changing climate and land use in the rainforests.
-National Curriculum Links (see below): NCa.1, NCa.3, NCc.1i, NCc.1ii, NCd.1
+National Curriculum Links (see below): This project develops children's understanding of the tropical regions, focusing this term on the Amazon rainforest.
+Childre study how the rainforest is being exploited and its impact befoleoking at how indigenous people and wildlife are affected to the changing climate and land use in the rainforests.
+National Curriculum Links (see below): NCa.1, NCa.2, NCb.1, NCc.1ii, NCd.1 NCa.1, NCa.3, NCc.1i, NCd.1 NCa.1, NCa.3, NCc.1i, NCc.1ii, NCd.1 0000/0004 PL 1111 0000/0004 PL 11 1 0000/0004 PL